-During April 2016, our members had exclusive access to the forge.
+From April 2016, our members have had exclusive access to the forge.
 We had a great day working the fires and entertaining the visitors.

-Whilst the forge is open on Sundays from 1 pm till 3 pm as a static display, ABASA members will be present on the last Sunday of each month to operate the forge fires.
+Whilst the forge is open on Sundays from 1 pm till 3 pm as a static display, ABASA members attend the last Sunday of each month to operate the forge fires.

 It should be noted that this is a unique location for those members living in the North and Mid North areas.